Michael Cooper (racing driver)

-Michael Cooper (born September 1, 1989 in New York, New York) is an American-born race car driver who currently competes in the Pirelli World Challenge.
+Michael Cooper (born September 1, 1989) is an American race car driver who currently competes in the Pirelli World Challenge.
 He resides in Huntington, New York, and also has a business management degree from at NYIT (New York Institute of Technology), and a nutrition degree from Long Island University.

 Racing career

 Early career

 In 2009, Cooper's brother signed him up for the Bob Lutz Cadillac CTS-V Challenge driving competition.
 In wet conditions at Monticello Motor Club, Cooper was the fastest amateur, gaining the attention of GM Factory Driver Johnny O'Connell.
 From there, Cooper began his racing career at the age of 19 at Skip Barber Racing School, racing in the Mazdaspeed Challenge in 2010.

-After winning several races in the Skip Barber series, Michael stepped into the Playboy Mazda Mx-5 Cup for his first season of professional racing.
-Cooper won the season opening event, and went on to finish fourth in the championship, narrowly missing out on rookie of the year honors.
+After winning several races in the Skip Barber series, Cooper stepped into the Playboy Mazda MX-5 Cup for his first season of professional racing.
+He won the season opening event, and went on to finish fourth in the championship, narrowly missing out on rookie of the year honors.

-In 2011 Michael won the Playboy Maxda MX-5 Cup driver championship with six poles and five wins in nine races.
-As a result of winning the championship, Cooper was awarded a full season ride for the following year in the Pirelli World Challenge Touring Car (TC) division.
+In 2011, Cooper won the Playboy Maxda MX-5 Cup driver championship with six poles and five wins in nine races.
+As a result of winning the championship, He was awarded a full season ride for the following year in the Pirelli World Challenge Touring Car (TC) division.

 In similar fashion to 2011, Cooper dominated the Touring Car class in 2012, winning six out of 14 races, only finishing outside of the top five one time, and ultimately claiming the drivers championship.
-For 2013, Cooper did not have a full time ride and missed the first 3 rounds of the Pirelli World Challenge touring car schedule.
+For 2013, Cooper did not have a full-time ride and missed the first 3 rounds of the Pirelli World Challenge touring car schedule.

 Later in 2013, Cooper had the opportunity to step into a GT class car for the first time, qualifying ninth in the CRP Racing Hawk Nissan at Mid-Ohio Sports Car Course and retiring after only a few laps with a mechanical failure.
-2014 was more of the same for Michael, and without a full time ride, he competed in his first GTS class races at Miller Motorsports Park finishing in eighth and fourth place for Blackdog Speedshop.
+2014 was more of the same for Cooper, and without a full-time ride, he competed in his first GTS class races at Miller Motorsports Park finishing in eighth and fourth place for Blackdog Speedshop.